Kebo Valley History

 But Kebo is not just a golf course.
 It is a sanctuary, even to those who have never played the game of golf.
 It preserves hundreds of acres of land in their natural state, providing a recreational resource which helps draw thousands of visitors to Mount Desert Island.
 It is a haven amidst the hectic pace of a Bar Harbor summer.

 On July 14th, 1894, the local paper, the Bar Harbor Record, noted “A golf club has been formed and links covering one and three-fourths miles have been laid out at Kebo Valley.
 Mr. Herbert Leeds, the champion player, is the instigator of the club.”
 Leeds would return to Kebo over the years, and after redesigns by member Waldron Bates and pro Shirley Liscomb, he had played a pivotal role in creating the 18-hole course that remains in play today.
 Kebo Valley Golf Club is one of those rare courses that seems both state-of-the-art and turn-of-the-century.
-The course is every bit as captivating today as when it was first played over one hundred years ago.
+The course is every bit as captivating today as when it was first played over one hundred and thirty years ago.

 Kebo Valley Golf Club Milestones